-Three Excellent Ways to Optimize Your Use of Instagram for Business
+Optimize Your Use of Instagram for Business: 3 Excellent Strategies

-According to recent statistics, Instagram has a staggering one billion monthly active users as of June 2018.
-This means that if your business isn't already using the service as a part of its social media marketing strategy, now would be an excellent time to start.
+Instagram now has a staggering two billion monthly active users, according to sources familiar with the situation.
+If your business isn't already using this service as a part of your social media marketing strategy, now is an excellent time to start.

 But, at the same time, not all social networking sites are created equally.

-Instagram is a more visual site than most social networking sites and because of that, you need to think carefully about what types of content you're creating and, more importantly, how you're using them to spread the word about your brand.
+Instagram is a more visual site than most social networking sites.
+Because of that, you need to think carefully about what types of content you're creating and, more importantly, how you're using the content to spread the word about your brand.

-Here’re three strategic ways to optimize your use of Instagram for business:
+Here’re three key strategies to optimize your use of Instagram for business growth:

 1. Show What You Do, Not What You Sell

-Because Instagram is an inherently visual experience, the old marketing rule of "show, don't tell" is very much in effect.
+Because Instagram is an inherently visual experience, the old marketing rule of "show, don't tell" is very much applicable here.
 However, keep in mind that you're still trying to make a meaningful connection with your target audience.

-If you're running the type of organization that is services-oriented, for example, try to use images and videos to show off the process at the heart of those services.
-Showcase the results - show how people's lives are better after they make a purchase from your brand than they were before.
+For example, if you're running the type of organization that is services-oriented, try to use images and videos to show off the process at the heart of those services.
+Showcase the results, which is to say show how people's lives are better after they make a purchase from your brand than they were before.

 If you use Instagram as little more than another place to post ads on the Internet, pretty soon people are going to start treating your profile that way... meaning that more often than not, they're going to ignore it.